 6. Are you measuring this key metric?

 If not, we would suggest doing so right away.
-In companies that profit from their workers’ services, gross profit is directly related to people performance.
+In companies that profit from their workers’ services, gross profit is directly related to people's performance.
 Strategic CEOs consider employees an asset to the business.
 Thus, the lower employee turnover rate will help them achieve their targeted profit margins.

 There’s a lot to be said about keeping score relating to what’s important and assessing your KPIs in conjunction with your people.
-Clearly, there are a multitude of questions you should be asking as a CEO.
+Clearly, there is a multitude of questions you should be asking as a CEO.

-Analysis of the driver’s of your business, and having the ability to measure them through easy access to your KPIs, will help you implement the right strategy.
+Analysis of the drivers of your business, and having the ability to measure them through easy access to your KPIs, will help you implement the right strategy.